deeperdolphin/papers/EGR.md

 ## 1 Introduction

 The twin successes of quantum field theory and General Relativity leave open a common ultraviolet description of spacetime, matter and information.
 Decades of work offer partial insights—causal‑set growth [1], gauge‑theoretic formulations of gravity [2], asymptotic safety [3], and holographic quantum‐error correction [4]—but no consensus framework.
-Entanglement‑Gauge Reality (EGR) is a synthesis: spacetime is the *hydrodynamic limit* of a self‑updating quantum error‑correcting code that lives on a growing directed acyclic graph.
+Entanglement‑Gauge Gravity (EGG) is a synthesis: spacetime is the *hydrodynamic limit* of a self‑updating quantum error‑correcting code that lives on a growing directed acyclic graph.
 The same large‑$N$ gauge symmetry that protects logical qubits yields, in the infrared, a rank‑two gauge field whose field equations reproduce General Relativity with a teleparallel connection.
 Large $N$ controls ultraviolet divergences, entanglement density supplies the cosmological constant, and Standard‑Model edge modes inhabit the graph's boundary.

 This paper is compact by design: we list the microscopic axioms, derive the macroscopic action, present all governing equations, and point to numerical evidence already within reach of a modest workstation.
 Section 2 defines the causal growth law.
 Section 3 introduces the vertex algebra and stabiliser code.
 Section 4 establishes the entanglement–geometry map.
 Section 5 identifies the tensor gauge field and gives the effective action.
 Section 6 states the emergent Einstein equations.
 Section 7 sketches ultraviolet running and phenomenology.
 Section 8 summarises black‑hole thermodynamics.
 Section 9 reports numerical tests of the causal growth law and entanglement–geometry map, including spectral-dimension measurements on large graphs and a geometric proxy for code distance.